Advanced Clinical Practice

 You can also choose to continue your studies after one year and put credits towards a postgraduate Certificate, Diploma or full Masters degree.
 Any time spent taking courses through the PPD scheme will be deducted from the amount of time you have left to complete the higher award.

-To view the short courses available within the PPD scheme and details on how to apply, please visit the Credit-bearing standalone short course page.
+To view the short courses available within the PPD scheme and details on how to apply, please visit:

 We have a number of internationally recognised experts in their field contributing to the teaching of this programme.